Robust Biharmonic Skinning Using Geometric Fields: Related Work

 \subsection{Automatic Skinning Weights}

-Our method targets the problem of automatically computing skinning weights given a geometric domain and bones; the mathematical setup of this problem as well as basic uses of skinning weights are outlined in Section~\ref{s:prelim}.

-User interfaces for 3D modeling often include means for artists to paint on skinning weights.
-In an effort to alleviate this largely manual process, automatic skinning weights algorithms use input geometry (e.g., a mesh of a shape that will undergo deformation) and/or example poses to infer the weight functions.
+In an effort to alleviate the largely manual process of painting skinning weights, automatic skinning weights algorithms use input geometry and/or example poses to infer the weight functions.
 This paper focuses on the former setting---by far the most common, since obtaining an exemplary set of poses for a shape that suggest the underlying skinning weights is itself a hard problem.
-See e.g.\ \cite{james2005skinning,kavan2010fast,le2012smooth,le2014robust,wampler2016fast} for examples of data-driven methods in the latter category; we also mention some neural network architectures that predict skinning weights below.
+See e.g.\ \cite{james2005skinning,kavan2010fast,le2012smooth,le2014robust,wampler2016fast} for data-driven methods in the latter category; we also mention some neural network architectures that predict skinning weights below.

-\paragraph*{PDE-based methods.} Many classical techniques for automatic skinning weights computation solve a partial differential equation (PDE).
-Mathematical facts about PDE like the maximum principle and elliptic regularity motivate these models, which consequently inherit properties like smoothness and being a partition of unity.

-The best-known PDE methods solve for \emph{harmonic} weights, which satisfy the Laplace equation $\Delta w\equiv0$ subject to Dirichlet conditions at the bones \citep{joshi2007harmonic}.
-These weights are efficient to compute since they are obtained by solving linear systems, but they are only $C^0$ at the control handles; this property yields unnatural deformations near the handles.
-The closely-related heat diffusion weights of \citet{baran2007automatic} have similar properties; their ``Pinocchio'' method is implemented in common modeling software including Blender and Maya.

-Solving higher-degree PDEs can lead to smoother functions and the possibility of smoothing the weights near control handles; they also can be better posed in higher-dimensions, e.g.\ volumes in $\R^3$ as opposed to regions in $\R^2$.
-With these properties in mind, \citet{botsch2004intuitive} replace the harmonic equation with the biharmonic equation $\Delta^2w\equiv0$, and \citet{tosun2008geometric,jacobson2010mixed} use the triharmonic equation.
-Although they often remain linear, the main cost of using these methods is the loss of a maximum principle, leading to oscillatory skinning weights.

-\paragraph*{Variational methods.} A class of \emph{variational} methods adds constraints and solves for weights by solving an optimization problem rather than a linear differential equation.
+\paragraph*{PDE-based methods.} Many classical methods for automatic skinning weights are built around the solution of a partial differential equation (PDE) such as the Laplace equation $\Delta w\equiv0$ \citep{joshi2007harmonic}, which can be efficiently solved with Dirichlet boundary conditions and whose solutions automatically fulfill the constraints needed for skinning.
+The related \emph{Pinocchio} method \cite{baran2007automatic} is implemented in common modeling software like Blender and Maya.
+Low-order PDEs like the Laplace equation can lead to artifacts near control handles.
+This is alleviated by solving the higher-order biharmonic equation $\Delta^2\alpha\equiv0$ \citep{botsch2004intuitive} or even the triharmonic equation \citep{tosun2008geometric,jacobson2010mixed}.
+These methods, however, lose the maximum principle that holds for the Laplace equation, leading to undesirable oscillatory skinning weights.